Citation for this page in APA citation style. Close

 soft causality and adequate determinism

 We call this determinism, only ineffective for extremely small structures, "adequate determinism."
-Determinism is adequate enough for us to predict eclipses for the next thousand years or more with extraordinary precision.
+It is adequate enough to predict eclipses for the next thousand years or more with extraordinary precision.

 Belief in strict determinism, in the face of physical evidence for indeterminism, is only tenable today for dogmatic philosophy.
 We survey ten modern dogmas of determinism.